Wild greens macaroni and cheese

 The simple method:

-Finely mince the blanched greens and mix into the roux.
+Finely mince the blanched greens and mix them into the roux.
 Add the cooked pasta and toss well.
-Layer into a Pyrex dish (2 quart) and top with breadcrumbs and feta cheese.
+Layer the mixture into a Pyrex dish (2 quart) and top with breadcrumbs and feta cheese.

 Method for striped pasta:

-Separate the béchamel into two bowl.
+Separate the béchamel into two bowls.
 Add the minced greens to one and mix well.
 Add half the pasta to each bowl.
-Have ready 3 (or as many stripes as you want minus 1, I usually have 4 stripes) of foil that measure the width of Pyrex dish.
-Hold a piece of the foil about 1/4 from the top edge and fill with one of the pastas.
-Hold a second piece of foil 1/2 way down the dish (if making 4 stripes) and fill with the other pasta.
-Continue in the manner till the pasta is finished and you have four stripes.
-Remove foil and pat the pasta down to pack firmly.
+Have ready 3 (or as many stripes as you want minus 1; I usually have four stripes) of foil that measure the width of a Pyrex dish.
+Hold a piece of the foil about 1/4 from the top edge and fill it with one of the pasta.
+Hold a second piece of foil 1/2 way down the dish (if making four stripes) and fill it with the other pasta.
+Continue this until the pasta is finished and you have four stripes.
+Remove the foil and pat the pasta down to pack firmly.
 Top with breadcrumbs and feta cheese.

-Bake for 25-30 minutes or till the center is bubbling and the top is well browned.
+Bake for 25-30 minutes until the centre bubbles and the top well browned.

 Allow to sit for 5 minutes and serve.